tcl9876/jax-ddpm/README.md

 - [x] write basic training code
 - [x] test training code on small-scale (CIFAR-10) and achieve good result
+- [x] improve logging, metrics, and evaluation (probably wandb so that experiment runs can be shared online)
 - [ ] make compatible with diffusers, specifically the samplers, and possibly incorporate their U-Net as well.
-- [ ] improve logging, metrics, and evaluation (probably wandb so that experiment runs can be shared online)
 - [ ] implement everything karras-EDM related and achieve good result
 - [ ] train latent diffusion model on imagenet 256 at f=8
 - [ ] implement gradient checkpointing and mixed-precision training, and any further memory reductions (especially with respect to optimizer state)
 - [ ] work on dataloader for LAION dataset, that might include pre-computed text and/or image embeddings
 - [ ] write training script for a text-to-image latent diffusion model

 We adapted the code from the [Progressive distillation](https://github.com/google-research/google-research/tree/master/diffusion_distillation) repo.
 Hopefully, this code require minimal changes to scale up to more TPU chips as ```jax.pmap``` should handle most of the distribution work for us.
-The authors of this codebase reportedly trained models on 64 TPU-v4 chips.
+The authors of Progressive distillation reportedly trained models on 64 TPU-v4 chips, and while the exact training script they used to do so wasn't included, they have some distribution helper functions.